Benevento Calcio: 21st century

 On 22 June 2019, Benevento hired Filippo Inzaghi as their new manager.
 In June 2020, with seven matches still left in the league season, the club won promotion back to the first-division of Italian football following an impressive Serie B campaign.

-Benevento's second season in Serie A was again unsuccessful, ending with another relegation, but the club was much more competitive and performed particularly admirably in the first half of the season.
-By the campaign's midway point, Benevento had won six matches and was placed in 10th position, appearing well-set for a mid-table finish.
-However, a dramatic downturn in form from January until the end of the campaign, scoring only 16 goals and winning just one of the final 22 matches in that time, meant that the club again fell back into Serie B for the 2021-22 season.
+Benevento's second season in Serie A was unsuccessful, ending with another relegation, but the club was much more competitive, especially in the first half of the season.
+By the campaign's midway point, Benevento was 10th in Serie A, having won six matches and experienced a run of only one loss in eight matches, appearing well-set for a mid-table finish.
+However, a dramatic downturn in form from January until the end of the campaign, scoring only 16 goals and winning just one of the final 22 matches in that time, meant that the club again fell back into Serie B for the 2021–22 season.
+The match they won was a 1–0 away victory on 21 March against Juventus, with the reverse fixture finishing in a draw.
 Benevento eventually finished in 18th place, with four points fewer than Torino in the final non-relegation position.

+In the following season's Serie B, the team finished the regular season in 7th place, gaining access to the promotion play-offs by overcoming Ascoli.
+They were later eliminated by Pisa in the semifinals.

+The team declined during the 2022–23 campaign.
+The team spent most of the season at the bottom of the table, and on the penultimate matchday, relegation to Serie C was confirmed and the team ultimately finished last in the Serie B table.

 Colours and badge

 The team's colours are yellow and red, and their badge features red and yellow stripes and the black image of a witch riding a broom.
-Benevento are nicknamed the Stregoni, Italian for sorcerers, or occasionally, the Streghe, Italian for witches, a reference to the legends dating to the 13th century of the witches of Benevento.
+Benevento are nicknamed the Stregoni, Italian for sorcerers, or, occasionally, the Streghe, Italian for witches, a reference to the legends dating to the 13th century of the witches of Benevento.